danielzairin/i-for-inventory/README.md

 The goal of this project was to build a Inventory Management System in roughly a single day.

-To stay productive both in the short term and longer term, I use tools that are minimal and focused on reducing complexity:
+To stay productive and speedy, I use tools that are minimal and focused on reducing complexity:

 - NextJS, React server components and server actions, over managing state client-side.
 - Hono and serverless architecture, over standalone JSON APIs and servers.